Theory of forms: Pre-Socratic philosophy

+Plato's Forms

-The Forms are expounded upon in Plato's dialogues and general speech, in that every object or quality in reality—dogs, human beings, mountains, colors, courage, love, and goodness—has a form.
+The Forms are expounded upon in Plato's dialogues and general speech, in that every object or quality in reality—dogs, human beings, mountains, colors, courage, love, and goodness—has a Form.
 Form answers the question, "What is that?"
 Plato was going a step further and asking what Form itself is.
 He supposed that the object was essentially or "really" the Form and that the phenomena were mere shadows mimicking the Form; that is, momentary portrayals of the Form under different circumstances.
 The problem of universals – how can one thing in general be many things in particular – was solved by presuming that Form was a distinct singular thing but caused plural representations of itself in particular objects.
 For example, in the dialogue Parmenides, Socrates states: "Nor, again, if a person were to show that all is one by partaking of one, and at the same time many by partaking of many, would that be very astonishing.
 But if he were to show me that the absolute one was many, or the absolute many one, I should be truly amazed."
 Matter is considered particular in itself.
-For Plato, forms, such as beauty, are more real than any objects that imitate them.
-Though the forms are timeless and unchanging, physical things are in a constant change of existence.
-Where forms are unqualified perfection, physical things are qualified and conditioned.
+For Plato, Forms, such as beauty, are more real than any objects that imitate them.
+Though the Forms are timeless and unchanging, physical things are in a constant change of existence.
+Where Forms are unqualified perfection, physical things are qualified and conditioned.

 These Forms are the essences of various objects: they are that without which a thing would not be the kind of thing it is.
 For example, there are countless tables in the world but the Form of tableness is at the core; it is the essence of all of them.
 Plato's Socrates held that the world of Forms is transcendent to our own world (the world of substances) and also is the essential basis of reality.
 Super-ordinate to matter, Forms are the most pure of all things.
 Furthermore, he believed that true knowledge/intelligence is the ability to grasp the world of Forms with one's mind.